-In 2009 Plácido Domingo added to his repertoire the baritone role of Simon Boccanegra, and went on to sing it at the Metropolitan Opera, New York, La Scala, Milan, the Royal Opera House, Covent Garden, and in Madrid, Berlin and Los Angeles.
+In 2009 Plácido Domingo added to his repertory the baritone role of Simon Boccanegra, and went on to sing it at the Metropolitan Opera, New York, La Scala, Milan, the Royal Opera House, Covent Garden, and in Madrid, Berlin and Los Angeles.
 He followed this in 2010 with the title role of Rigoletto.
 In 2010 he also created the role of Pablo Neruda in the world premiere of Daniel Catán’s Il postino at Los Angeles Opera.
-In March 2012 he took on the role of Athanaël (Thaïs) in Valencia, and in the ensuing seasons added nine more Verdi baritone roles to his repertoire: Francesco Foscari (I due Foscari) in Los Angeles, Germont (La traviata) at the Metropolitan Opera, Nabucco at Covent Garden, Giacomo (Giovanna d’Arco) at the Salzburg Festival, Count di Luna (Il trovatore) and Macbeth at Berlin State Opera, Don Carlo (Ernani) at the Metropolitan Opera, the Marquis of Posa (Don Carlo) at the Vienna State Opera, and, in the 2017/18 season, Miller (Luisa Miller) at the Metropolitan Opera.
+In March 2012 he took on the role of Athanaël (Thaïs) in Valencia, and in the ensuing seasons added nine more Verdi baritone roles to his repertory: Francesco Foscari (I due Foscari) in Los Angeles, Giorgio Germont (La traviata) at the Metropolitan Opera, Nabucco at Covent Garden, Giacomo (Giovanna d’Arco) at the Salzburg Festival, Count di Luna (Il trovatore) and Macbeth at Berlin State Opera, Don Carlo (Ernani) at the Metropolitan Opera, the Marquis of Posa (Don Carlo) at the Vienna State Opera, and, in the 2017/18 season, Miller (Luisa Miller) at the Metropolitan Opera.
 In 2015 he sang the title role of Puccini’s Gianni Schicchi for the first time with Los Angeles Opera, and in May 2019, also with Los Angeles Opera, he made his first appearance as Juanillo in Manuel Penella Moreno’s El gato montés.

 In 2020 he was awarded the Austrian Music Theatre Prize for his lifetime achievements.
 Highly acclaimed concerts followed at the Royal Palace of Caserta (Naples) and at La Scala.
 In January 2021 he celebrated his 80th birthday at the Vienna State Opera with a performance of Nabucco, broadcast live on ORF.
 Plácido Domingo has received numerous awards and in 2021 was named Honorary Ambassador of the World Heritage of Spain.